Skip to main content

 • To select a new investor name, toggle the switch "Use custom stakeholder" and type the new investor details in the name field.
 Alternatively, you can search for the name of an existing investor from the drop-down list.

-• Pro-rata investment
+• Pro-rata Investment

 • You can distribute an investment pro-rata across all or selected existing investors who are shareholders.
 This will take into account their current proportions of fully diluted percentages.